-An irritation on the skin indicates an irritation elsewhere in the body.
-So we need to sooth the symptoms without suppressing the body's expression of the irritation.
+Irritation on the skin indicates irritation elsewhere in the body.
+So we need to soothe the symptoms without suppressing the body's expression of the irritation.
 That way we can still use the symptom is our “window” into the body, telling us if we are making progress.

 Then we need to identify the trigger and relieve the body of that stress, support the body’s detoxification system, and support the body’s immune system and nourish the skin itself.

 We can accomplish a lot of this using food, but sometimes supplements and botanicals can be helpful.